-Not all impairments qualify as disabilities.
-The ADA doesn't include a list of conditions that always (or never) count as disabilities.
-Instead, the ADA counsels employers and courts to consider how the condition affects the individual employee.
+But not all impairments, and not all levels of depression, qualify as disabilities under the ADA.
+The ADA doesn't have a list of conditions that always (or never) count as disabilities.
+Instead, the ADA directs employers and the courts to consider how the condition affects the individual employee.

 The ADA defines a disability as a physical or mental impairment that substantially limits a major life activity.
-Depression counts as a mental impairment, but it must substantially limit a major life activity to qualify as a disability that your employer must accommodate.
+Depression counts as a mental impairment, but it must "substantially limit" a "major life activity" to qualify as a disability that your employer must accommodate.
 Here's how the law defines these terms.

 Tasks and functions that are basic to our everyday lives qualify as major life activities.
 For example, physical disabilities, such as paralysis, blindness, or back injuries, might impair major life activities like:

-In making this determination, your employer should consider the manner, duration, and condition in which you can perform the activity.
+In making this determination, your employer should consider the manner, duration, and condition in which you can perform these activities.
 For example, if you can sleep for only a few hours a night, your ability to sleep is substantially limited.
 If it's very difficult for you to concentrate, and you can't focus for more than short periods of time, your ability to think is substantially limited.

 If you suffer from depression and you believe you need a reasonable accommodation, speak to your employer.
-Legally, you are entitled to a reasonable accommodation—a change to the job or the workplace—that will allow you to do your job with your disability, unless providing it would cause your employer undue hardship.
+Legally, you're entitled to a reasonable accommodation—a change to the job or the workplace—that will allow you to do your job with your disability, unless providing it would cause your employer undue hardship.